Definition of Disorderly Intoxication

 On these facts, the First District Court of Appeal of Florida reversed, holding that, in prosecutions for disorderly intoxication, the State must prove not only that a person is intoxicated but that the public safety is endangered.
 The Court made no distinction between charges involving the consumption of beverages and charges where the defendant was merely intoxicated.
 Id. (citing State v.
 Holden, 299 So.
 2d 8 (Fla.
 1974).

-Proof of a minor disturbance, without more, is insufficient to sustain a conviction for Disorderly Intoxication.
+Mere profanity, loudness, or the causing of a scene are all insufficient grounds to sustain a conviction for Disorderly Intoxication.
 Florida appellate courts have reversed convictions where a defendant yells and throws keys and personal effects to the ground, or where a defendant, while smelling strongly of alcohol, talks loudly, flaps his arms, and uses profanity.
 See Jernigan v.
 State, 566 So.
 2d 39 (Fla.
-1st DCA 1990); Blake v.
-State, 433 So.
-2d 611 (Fla.
-1st DCA 1983); Ivey v.
+1st DCA 1990); Ivey v.
 State, 779 So.
 2d 662 (Fla.
 1st DCA 2001).

 Case Example- Disorderly Intoxication